tinysearch/tinysearch/README.md

 [elasticlunr](http://elasticlunr.com/).

-The idea is to generate a small, self-contained WASM module from a list of articles of a website and ship it to browsers. tinysearch could be integrated into the build process of generators like [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [zola](https://www.getzola.org/), or [Cobalt](https://github.com/cobalt-org/cobalt.rs).
+The idea is to generate a small, self-contained WASM module from a list of articles on your website and ship it to browsers. tinysearch can be integrated into the build process of generators like [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [zola](https://www.getzola.org/), or [Cobalt](https://github.com/cobalt-org/cobalt.rs).